 Oil-based facial cleanser — Oil-based cleansers are great for removing makeup, dirt and other surface grime.
 It’s best to use an oil-based cleanser as a first step, followed by another face wash to get the full cleansing effect.
 They work for people with oily, combination, dry, sensitive or aging skin.

 Balm facial cleanser — Similar to an oil-based cleanser, a balm facial cleanser is primarily used for makeup removal versus all-over facial cleansing.
-These cleansers tend to be heavy on the moisturizing so they work best for dry skin.
+These cleansers tend to be heavy on moisturizing, so they work best for dry skin or as a pre-cleanser.

 Facial cleansing wipes — Facial cleansing wipes typically come in a portable package and are most frequently used by people on-the-go.
-They’re effective in a pinch but aren’t the best at thoroughly cleansing skin.
+They’re effective in a pinch, but they aren’t the best at thoroughly cleansing skin.
 And because they’re single-use, they’re tough on the environment.
-Facial cleansing wipes work best for oily, dry, or combination skin.
+Facial cleansing wipes work best for normal, oily, dry, or combination skin.

 Best Face Wash for Sensitive Skin